-- 15.1 The Operator shall notify us within 72 hours of any medical condition that could affect the driver's fitness to drive a Private Hire Vehicle. - 15.2 A medical certificate confirming the driver's fitness to drive a Private Hire Vehicle shall be produced within seven days of the request of the Council for such certificate. - 15.3 If the driver has reached the age of 70 years they shall produce a medical certificate to the Council on the Renewal/Grant of his/her licence each year. - 15.4 All medical checks must be undertaken at the Practice where the applicant is registered.
+- 15.1 The Operator shall notify us as soon as possible, and in any case within 3 working days, of any medical condition that could affect the driver's fitness to drive a Private Hire Vehicle. - 15.2 A medical certificate confirming the driver's fitness to drive a Private Hire Vehicle shall be produced within 5 working days of the request of the Council for such certificate. - 15.3 If the driver has reached the age of 70 years they shall produce a medical certificate to the Council on the Renewal/Grant of his/her licence each year. - 15.4 All medical checks must be undertaken at the Practice where the applicant is registered.